tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/获取 RequestId 操作指引_intl_en.md

 String secretId = "SECRETID";
 String secretKey = "SECRETKEY";
 COSCredentials cred = new BasicCOSCredentials(secretId, secretKey);
 // 2.
 Set the bucket region.
-For abbreviations of COS regions, please visit https://cloud.tencent.com/document/product/436/6224.
+For abbreviations of COS regions, visit https://cloud.tencent.com/document/product/436/6224.
 // `clientConfig` contains the set methods to set region, HTTPS (HTTP by default), timeout, and proxy.
-For detailed usage, please see the source code or the FAQs about the SDK for Java.
+For detailed usage, see the source code or the FAQs about the SDK for Java.
 Region region = new Region("COS_REGION");
 ClientConfig clientConfig = new ClientConfig(region);
 // The HTTPS protocol is recommended.